-Over the period from 2000 to 2011, CO2 emissions fell in 37 states and rose in 13 states (Table 1).
-The greatest percentage decrease in CO2 emissions occurred in Nevada at 26% (12 million metric tons).
-The greatest absolute decline was 65 million metric tons in Texas (9%).
-New York experienced a decline of 50 million metric tons (24%) – making it the largest percentage decline of the big states.
-The greatest percentage and absolute increase was in Nebraska at 26% (11 million metric tons).
+Over the time period from 2000 to 2013, CO2 emissions fell in 37 states and rose in 13 states (Table 1).
+The greatest percentage decrease in CO2 emissions occurred in Maine at 27%, or 6 million metric tons (mt).
+The greatest absolute decline was 52 million mt in New York (25%).
+The state with both the greatest percentage and absolute increase was Nebraska, at 28% (11 million mt).

-From 2010 to 2011, CO2 emissions decreased in 42 states and rose in 8 states.
-Because of differences in data aggregations, it is difficult to compare the total for all states with the total for the United States.
-See the Appendix for a comparison of levels of data detail between the state and national data systems.
+From 2012 to 2013, 16 states saw a decrease in emissions, while 34 experienced an increase.
+This is reflected in the national data for 2013 as emissions were up about 2.5%.
+Because of differences in data aggregations it is difficult to compare the total for all states with the total for the United States.
+See Appendix A for a comparison of levels of data detail between the state and national data systems.

 Emissions by fuel

 States exhibit very different emissions profiles by fuel type (Table 2).
-For example, in 2011, coal consumption accounted for 81% of CO2 emissions in West Virginia.
-In California, less than 2% of CO2 emissions came from coal, with 65% from petroleum.
-Rhode Island had no emissions from coal consumption, but 51% of its emissions were from natural gas.
-Both Vermont's and Hawaii's share of CO2 emissions from petroleum were 92% in 2011.
-No other states exceeded 80% in terms of the share of emissions from petroleum; Maine's petroleum share was 76%.
+For example, in 2013, coal consumption accounted for 78% of CO2 emissions in West Virginia.
+In California, 1% of CO2 emissions came from coal, with 62% from petroleum.
+In Rhode Island, which had no emissions from coal, 47% of emissions were from natural gas.
+Hawaii's and Vermont’s share of CO2 emissions from petroleum in 2013 were 92% and 91%, respectively.
+Maine's petroleum share was 77%.
+No other state's petroleum share exceeded 70%.

 Emissions by sector

-There can also be significant variations in terms of CO2 emissions by sector (Tables 3 and 4) – even for states that have similar fuel emissions profiles.
+There can also be significant variations in terms of CO2 emissions by sector (Tables 3 and 4).
 These variations are due to factors such as the use of different fuels for electricity generation, climate, and sources of economic outputs (e.g., commercial versus industrial activity).
-For example, in Vermont the largest share of emissions in 2011 came from the transportation sector (57%), predominantly from petroleum, but the electric power sector share was close to zero because of Vermont's reliance on nuclear power.
-Vermont's residential sector share was 23% – indicative of a relatively cold climate where petroleum is the main heating fuel.
-Hawaii, where a dominant share of emissions is also from petroleum, has a residential share of 0.3% – the lowest in the United States because of minimal heating fuel requirements.
-The largest sector emissions share in Hawaii, like Vermont, was from the transportation sector (51%).
-However, unlike Vermont, Hawaii’s electric power sector accounted for 39% of the total emissions, close to the national average emissions share for electricity.
+For example, in Vermont the largest share of emissions in 2013 came from the transportation sector (56%), predominantly from petroleum, but the electric power sector share was 0.2% because Vermont had almost no generation using fossil fuels.
+Vermont's residential sector share was 23%—indicative of a relatively cold climate where petroleum is the main heating fuel.
+Hawaii, where a dominant share of emissions is also from petroleum, had a residential share of 0.3%—the lowest in the United States, because of minimal heating fuel requirements.
+The largest sector emissions share in Hawaii, like Vermont, was from the transportation sector (53%).
+However, unlike Vermont, Hawaii's electric power sector share was relatively high (37%).
 The dominant fossil fuel for the generation of electricity in Hawaii is petroleum.